 - Talk with your host/trustee before scheduling any weekend, holiday, or travel plans.
-This helps: - Avoid any conflict with scheduled Rotary and GRSP activities. - Your host/trustee to contact you in case of an emergency. - Throughout the year, keep your host informed about your academic term schedule and holiday-vacation periods.
-You may even want to print a copy of your class schedule for your host family/trustee. - You will be invited to your host's home and other Rotarians' homes for weekends and holidays.
+This helps: - Avoid any conflict with scheduled Rotary and GRSP activities. - o Your host/trustee to contact you in case of an emergency. - Throughout the year, keep your host informed about your academic term schedule and holiday-vacation periods.
+You may even want to print a copy of your class schedule for your host family/trustee.

+Be sure you keep - You will be invited to your host's home and other Rotarians' homes for weekends and holidays.
 Please accept their sincere request to join them and be a real member of the family and your club. - Your host will explain the American holidays that are celebrated in Georgia.
 Be prepared to explain your country's special holidays to them. - Plan to spend Thanksgiving and Christmas holidays with your host family and club.
 These holidays are a very important part of American culture.
-GRSP prefers that you do not return to your home country for the Christmas holiday. - If you encounter serious financial difficulty during the year, please discuss it with your trustee. - GRSP asks that you refrain from borrowing money from your host and/or Club.
-It is not the responsibility of your host family to provide financial assistance. - Frequently, parents come to Georgia to see their son/daughter during the GRSP year.
-In fact, GRSP and the host clubs encourage this! - o If your parents can come, please inform your host as soon as you know so the host can schedule time to meet and be with your parents and you. - In many cases visiting parents are invited to stay in the home of your host or other Rotarians.
-Sometimes it is more convenient for them to stay in a local hotel.
-Your host will help your parents make the best arrangements.
+GRSP prefers that you do not return to your home country for the Christmas holiday. - the home, cell and office telephone numbers of your Host Family and your Trustee with you at all times.